20 Fastest Animals in the World

 This falcon looks slightly bland when perched.
 It is easy to miss it while flying.

-This common bird flies at a higher pace than any other animal, hitting speeds of 350 km/h.
+This common bird flies faster than any other animal, hitting 350 km/h speeds.

 It would do unbelievable damage to our lungs if we were diving at 350 km/h.

-The peregrine falcon has special nostrils, allowing it to breathe and control air pressure at the same time.
+The peregrine falcon has special nostrils, allowing it to breathe and control air pressure simultaneously.

 They also have third eyelids that act like windscreen wipers to wipe away dirt (known as nictitating membranes).